-Just today, May 25th, I received the latest Vonovia dividend, see below.
+On May 25th 2022, I received the latest Vonovia dividend, see below.
 For the 334 shares I own (total holding value approx. 11,000€), I received 408€, roughly 440 USD.
 I can sleep well at night owning a part of the largest European REIT.

 Is European REIT Vonovia A Buy Here?

 In short, yes for me.
 Comparing it with many of its peers, Vonovia is a rock-solid company with a fortress-like balance sheet, high dividend, good international diversification, and very experienced and prudent management I trust will steer this mega-ship steadily through any storms to come.

 Aroundtown ($AANNF, $AT1, LU1673108939) was founded in 2004 and is listed on the German stock exchange since 2015.
 It was included in the S-Dax in 2017, in the MDAX in 2018, and it is now even included in the DAX 50 ESG Index since it took over another large REIT called TLG-Immobilien.
 It is now the largest European office REIT, holding real estate worth 25 Bio Euros.